AlanCoding/mystery-word/README.md

-Note: As an extension of the work requirements, the processing of narrowing the remaining dictionary isn't based only on the number of words in the dictionary, but also the number of letters.
+Note: As an extension of the work requirements, the processing of narrowing the remaining dictionary isn't based only on the number of words in the dictionary, but also the remaining number of unguessed letters.

 Advanced improvements may be tried at a later time.